9 Important Financial Lessons Every Working Adult Should Learn

 Compounding interest can also help you grow your non-retirement savings.
 For example, you may be contributing money to a high yield savings account to establish a down payment for a home.
 The higher your interest rate and the longer you have to save, the more opportunity your money has to grow.

 3. Spend Less Than You Make

+This seems like one of the simplest personal finance rules to follow but it can be one of the most challnging.
 It’s incredibly easy in this consumer-driven world to live beyond our means but a good rule of thumb is to try and save at least 15 percent of your income.
 If you find it easy to overspend try paying for things like clothes and groceries with cash instead of a credit or debit card.

 4. Create a Budget